Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 “Sun’s out, tongue’s out!”
 Photo by Facebook.com/TheOregonGarden

-Oregon Garden welcomes you and your leashed pooch to explore 80 acres of botanical gardens and inside all buildings.
-The main attraction is a garden devoted to the canine community that highlights regional plants which are toxic to pets and others that can be used in “pawsitive” ways.
+Oregon Garden welcomes you and your leashed pooch to explore 80 acres of botanical gardens, and four-legged visitors are even permitted inside buildings.
+The main attraction is a garden devoted to the canine community, which educates the public on regional plants that are toxic to pets and highlights others that can be used in “pawsitive” ways.
 Don’t forget to stop for a selfie at the statue of Bobbie the Wonder Dog, who traveled more than 2,500 miles on his own to return to his family in Silverton after he was lost in Indiana.

 Kanapaha Botanical Gardens